Counter-Strike-16/OpenGoldSrc/docs/qwcl-readme.txt

 which is the same as qwc fast, but turns on DirectInput, which provides more responsive mouse control, but does not work properly on all systems.

-Note that DirectX is not required for QWCL to run, but QWCL will automatically take advantage of DirectSound and DirectDraw if they are present.
-If DirectSound is not present, there will generally be considerable sound latency (sound will become audible several hundred milliseconds after the event that caused it).
-Note also that there are currently no true DirectSound drivers for Windows NT, so QWCL will always run using wave output on NT, and will consequently have lagged sound.
-See below for information about obtaining DirectX if you do not have it.

-Note that VESA VBE modes aren't required for QWCL to run, but QWCL will automatically make VESA modes available if they're present.
-Your BIOS may already have VESA VBE 2.0 support built in, but most BIOSes don't.
-Worse, some BIOSes do have VESA VBE 2.0 built-in, but have buggy implementations, which may prevent you from being able to run the faster configurations of QWCL.
-An easy way to get reliable VESA 2.0 support is by obtaining SciTech Display Doctor; see below for further information.
-QWCL can also use VBE/AF 1.0 and greater modes;
-again, SciTech Display Doctor is the commonest way to get VBE/AF support.

 QWCL normally uses half the physical memory in your system for its heap, but not less than 8.5 Mb and not more than 16 Mb.
 You can